Lindsey Graham Opposes Hunter Biden Subpoena in Impeachment Trial

 Allegations of corruption against Hunter Biden have taken center take during the impeachment proceedings.
 Reports state he was paid $83,000 monthly by Ukrainian energy firm Burisma Holdings while his father was vice president — despite a lack of experience in the oil and gas space.

-Graham’s remarks come as the Senate kicked off Day 4 of its trial, where the House Democrat impeachment managers are still making their case as to why the upper chamber should vote to remove the president.
+Graham’s remarks come as the Senate kicked off Day Four of its trial, where the House Democrat impeachment managers are still making their case as to why the upper chamber should vote to remove the president.
 The White House legal team will begin their opening arguments on Saturday.

 .